Ulster Assessments - FAQ

 Do you assess for Dyscalculia?

-Yes - we can assess those aged 8 and over for dyscalculia.
-Dyscalculia is when an individual has a specific and persistent difficulty in mathematics, where numerical magnitude processing difficulties are persistently and significantly affected.
+Yes - we can assess both children and adults for dyscalculia.
+Dyscalculia is when an individual has a specific and persistent difficulty in mathematics, where numerical magnitude processing difficulties are persistent and significant.

 Do you assess for Dyspraxia/DCD?

-We can carry out an assessment to identify 'characteristics of ADHD as a specific learning difficulty' for adults aged 18+.
-This is not a medical diagnosis and is primarily for the purposes of enabling an adult to qualify for support at university and/or within the workplace.
+Yes - we can carry out an assessment to identify ADHD as a specific learning difficulty (SpLD) for adults aged 18+.
+This is not a medical diagnosis and is primarily for the purposes of enabling a client to qualify for support at college, university and/or within the workplace.
 It does not enable an adult to access prescription medication.

 Can I use the report that you give me, to apply for the Disabled Students' Allowance?

-Yes – as assessments are carried out by a SASC-registered specialist SpLD assessor holding a valid Assessment Practising Certificate.
-Just complete an application form for the Disabled Students’ Allowance and send your report off with it.
+Yes – if you receive a formal diagnosis.
+Simply complete an application form for the Disabled Students’ Allowance and send your diagnostic assessment report off with it.
+The Disabled Students' Allowance can provide up to £27,500 per year of support.

 How long after an assessment will I receive my report?